fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 ```

 #### Body Params
-- `filters` - **required** - a dictionary used to filter the resulting summaries,
+- `filters`: (required, dict) used to filter the resulting summaries
-                             each of the following filters are required
-    - `quarters` - list of integers, each ranging 1-4, or an empty list to include all.
+    - `quarters`: (required, list[integer]) fiscal year quarters, ranging 1-4, or an empty list to include all.
-    - `fys` - a list of integers, each ranging from 2017 through the current fiscal year,
+    - `fys`: (required, list[integer]) fiscal years, ranging from 2017 through the current fiscal year,
               or an empty list to include all.
-    - `agencies` - a list of strings of CGAC or FREC codes, or an empty list to include all.
+    - `agencies`: (required, list[string]) CGAC or FREC codes, or an empty list to include all.

 **Note: the results will only include the submissions the user has access to based on their MAX permissions**